chang432/youtube-cutter/docker/README.txt

 To restart containers on an existing VPS:

-- cd to "/opt/docker" and run "docker-compose down"
+- cd to "/opt/docker" and run "docker compose down"

 - open cron ("crontab -e") and uncomment out the cron job running start_cloud.sh